Skip to content

 • Integration tests that exercise real filesystem behavior — file modes, symlink behavior, glob expansion, etc.

-• Trusted code only.
-This provider runs as the host user with full host privileges.
-Do NOT use with untrusted input.
+• Trusted code only when run on a bare shared host without a sandbox.
+This provider runs as the host user; on a bare host, do NOT use with untrusted input.

 Capabilities supported